Khyati2201/GStreamer-Plugins/README.md

 * bitrate=500: Sets the bitrate to 500 kbps. <br/>
 * speed-preset=superfast: Uses the superfast encoding preset for faster processing.  <br/>

-*Video encoding is the process of compressing the size of RAW video files into smaller file sizes to enable quick and efficient transposition of video content over the internet.*
+*Video encoding is the process of compressing the size of RAW video files into smaller file sizes to enable quick and efficient transposition of video content over the internet.* <br/>

+*Bitrate is the rate at which bits are transmitted or processed per unit of time*

 **mp4mux**